GreenMolucass/website/README.md

 4) clone respository 'https://github.com/GreenMoluccas/website.git'

-5) sign into github on VS code: Run these in your VS code terminal with your credentials git config --global user.email example@gmail.com git config --global user.name exampleUserName
+5) sign into github on VS code: Run these in your VS code terminal with your credentials: <br>
+git config --global user.email example@gmail.com <br>
+git config --global user.name exampleUserName

 5.5) Have Ben (or whoever is in charge of the Green Moluccas official github account) to add your user name as a "collaborator".